Crispy Pork Knuckle – known in Germany and Austria as Schweinehaxe) is one of the dishes that I can’t wait to eat whenever we’re traveling to Germany.

 While this is definitely a hearty dish that’s best served with roasted vegetables in the fall, it doesn’t have to be relegated to October.
 We make it at home year-round.

-Just looking at it makes me think it’s got to be difficult to make properly at home.
+Just looking at it might make you think it’s got to be difficult to make properly at home.
 But once I finally tried it, I realized that couldn’t be further from the truth.
 It’s actually incredibly easy to make.

 You’ll find more involved recipes for pork knuckle that include many more ingredients and techniques, but I keep mine simple.
 The pork knuckle should be allowed to shine, and there’s no need to over complicate it.
 A little bit of salt and pepper is all that’s needed to bring out the unctuousness of the knuckle.